-15222 The Transition Areas lie outside the Core in the vicinity of the recreational areas and residential zones, and are an important buffer to these areas.
+The Transition Areas lie outside the Core in the vicinity of the recreational areas and residential zones, and are an important buffer to these areas.
 They do not contain the same level of retail activity as the Core but provide residential and commercial uses.
 They are generally characterised by less continuous building frontage and a stronger landscape presence.
 The Transition Areas should provide a gradation in development intensity from the Core to the residential and recreational areas.

-Repealed by with Repeal Entrances are the primary entry points to the centre along New South Head Road Newcastle Street and Dover Road.
-Entrances should be more clearly defined to strengthen the centre's containment, enriching the contrast between this busy pedestrian area and its
+eggealed by whoch Amendment No. 30 of Repealed by whoch are a second and the seco Entrances are the primary entry points to the centre along New South Head Road, Newcastle Street and Dover Road.
+Entrances should be more clearly defined to surgifien the centre's containment, enriching the contrast between this busy pedestrian area and its